VincentVanlaer/StORM/README.md

 If any of the commands in the file fails, the run as a whole will fail, and StORM will terminate.
 This is the main difference between batch mode and manually entering commands.

-Note that batch mode in this case does not mean that StORM will start running commands in parallel.
-In fact, StORM has no internal parallelization at all.
-The recommended way to parallelize StORM is to run StORM multiple times next to each other with, for example, different input models.